-- Introduce the concept of “The Turing Test” referring to the information provided in the big ideas section.
-Ensure that participants understand that humans get to judge whether or not a robot seems intelligent.
+4. Introduce the concept of “The Turing Test”, referring to Appendix A. Ensure that participants understand that humans get to judge whether or not a robot seems intelligent.

-- Remind them to be polite (think would you ask that in front of your grandma or your school principal?)
+- Remind them to be polite and appropriate (think: would you ask that in front of your school principal?)

 - Spend 5 - 10 minutes asking questions of your selected chatterbot.

-- Using your robot outline write questions and answers that prove someone is human OUTSIDE of the robot, and questions and answers that prove something is a ROBOT inside the robot. (i.e what would your test of intelligence be?, what would let you know you’re speaking to a robot and not a human?)
+5. Using your robot outline, write questions and answers that prove someone is human OUTSIDE of the robot, and questions and answers that prove something is a ROBOT inside the robot. (i.e what would your test of intelligence be?, what would let you know you’re speaking to a robot and not a human?)

-- Have students find a partner and go online.
-Let them use the questions they generated on the Robot-Outline paper to test the intelligence of one of the Chatterbots.
-Provide short urls so they go directly to the site:
+6. Have students find a partner and go online.
+Let them use the questions they generated on the Robot-Outline paper to test the intelligence of one of the Chatterbots:

-- Have students provide feedback on their experience.
-Did their Chatterbots pass their turing test?
+8. Have students provide feedback on their experience.
+Did their Chatterbots pass their Turing Test?
 Why or why not?
-Would it pass the uncanny valley test?
+Would it pass the Uncanny Valley test? (see Section 2)

-- Link a computer with internet connection to a projector in order to show the following video: https://www.tubechop.com/watch/5756222
+1. Link a computer with an internet connection to a projector in order to show the following video: http://www.tubechop.com/watch/5756222

-- Have students use the attached Uncanny Valley Pictures to align them on an Uncanny Valley Graph.
+2. Have students use the attached Uncanny Valley pictures (see Appendix B) to align them on an Uncanny Valley graph.
 Where would they place the robot examples?

-- To generate a discussion about artificial intelligence have participants return to the group and use the Codemakers Debrief cards your printed and laminated.
-The cards are organized into three colours: Blue, Pink, and Orange
+3. To generate a discussion about artificial intelligence, have participants return to the group and use the reflection cards your printed and laminated.
+The cards are organized into three colours: Blue, Pink, and Orange.

 - Have participants pick one card from each pile in order Blue, Pink, Orange.
 Respond to the questions and repeat as many times as possible within 15 minutes.